- What is a Flap?

 DIEP flap surgery takes 3.5 to 5 hours for a unilateral (single-sided) reconstruction, and 6-8 hours for a bilateral (double breast) reconstruction.
 In immediate reconstructions, the mastectomy is performed at the same time as the flap surgery.
 Hospital stay is up to a week and down-time is approximately 6 weeks.
 Surgery is not very painful; many women leave the hospital taking only plain Tylenol (acetaminophen) for pain.
-See our Testimonials section to learn about the DIEP flap experience in our patients’ own words.
+See our online reviews section to learn about the DIEP flap experience in our patients’ own words.

 What is the SIEA Flap?